beefcheeks/raspi-k3s/cert-manager/README.md

 ### Cloudflare

-While I was using AWS Route53 previously, I'm not using Cloudflare as my DNS provider.
+While I was using AWS Route53 previously, I'm now using Cloudflare as my DNS provider.
 I followed the steps below to get cert-manager working with Cloudflare.

 First, provision a Cloudflare API token with read/write capability:
 ```